kabosuMy3a/Algorithm/ProgrammingAssignment/README.md

 - Save & Shows input as grid.
 - Logic and constraints represented by Z3 syntax for launching Z3
 - Raw output from Z3 launched inside C program.
 Model is given if satisfiable, else error is given.
-- Parsed info also printed in stdout from rawdoku.
+- Parsed info also printed in console.